sztrzask/maklipsa.github.io/_posts/2019-07-22-Modeling-version-and-temporary-state-in-noSQL-databases.md

 layout: post
 title: Modeling version and temporary state in noSQL databases
 description: "Versioning is a must in most systems.
-When looking deeper this problem is very similar to storing draft state.
+When looking deeper, this problem is very similar to storing draft state.
 Here we explore a few ways to model this in SQL and noSQL databases."
 modified: 2019-07-22
 tags: [data modeling, SQL, SQL Server, Mongo, DynamoDB, draft, versioning, auditing, ACID transactions]
 series: "Data modeling"